radian-software/apheleia/README.md

   programming algorithm for point alignment.
 This cannot be too big or Emacs will hang noticeably on large reformatting operations, since the DP algorithm is quadratic-time.

+Apheleia exposes some hooks for advanced customization:

+* `apheleia-formatter-exited-hook`: Abnormal hook which is run after a formatter has completely finished running for a buffer.
+Not run if the formatting was interrupted and no action was taken.
+Receives two
+  arguments: the symbol for the formatter that was run (e.g. `black`, or it could be a list if multiple formatters were run in a chain), and a boolean for whether there was an error.

 ## Contributing